CodingBee77/Data_Science_Projects/Ensemble_learning_with_mushroom_dataset/README.md

 **Purpose**

 Build mushroom classifier with the highest precision using ensemble learning methods.
+Compare training time for "soft" and "hard" voting affects model accuracy.

 **Selected solution**

 Use different classifiers and their ensembles to recognize poisonous and edible mushrooms by their attributes.
 Use different accuracy metrics and classification report to assess classifier accuracy.
-Compare training time and soft and hard voting affects model accuracy.
+Examine feature importance for different algorithms.

 **Results and conclusions**

+Mushroom dataset is really clean and all classifiers reach nearly 100% accuracy.
+It is rare to get such score but possible.
+Dataset is clean, balanced ( around half of samples belong to each class), data was splitted into training and testing dataset and all features encoded.
+Logistic regression and random forest classifier have the shortest training time: for LR around 0.2 seconds and for RF: 0.6 seconds.
+Hard voting classifier was trained much quicker than "soft" version - it may be caused by additional operation of averaging the probability of belonging to particular classes.
+But with another model, it can achieve higher accuracy.
+Feature importances were investigated for each classifier:
+ -